Course Level 5

 Vocal Technique for Musicians

-This course is designed to help musicians develop basic vocal performance skills.
-Course work includes proper singing techniques, production of a good vocal sound, and performance on selected repertoire.
+This class is designed to help musicians develop basic vocal performance skills.
+Classwork includes proper singing techniques, production of a good vocal sound, and performance on selected repertoire.

 Exam requirements: The student is expected to show basic competency in utilizing vocal technique in the application on standard pop vocal material, both as a lead singer and a “backup” singer.